Skip to content

 Bittersweet Leith

-Visit on weekdays for a more relaxed atmosphere
+Visit on weekdays for a more relaxed experience

 Not an obvious date spot, but hear me out.
 Tipsy Midgie works for couples because the whole experience is built around conversation.
 Owner Colin has over 1,000 whiskies and his approach is to ask what you normally drink, what flavours you like, what you've tried before, and then find you something you didn't know existed.
 Even if your date doesn't drink whisky, Colin will find a way in: a sweet Speyside, a fruity Highland, something that changes their mind.
 The Thursday night Distillery Discovery events are particularly good if you want something structured.
 They also do gin tastings and whisky-chocolate pairings, which are the kind of thing you'd roll your eyes at in a tourist trap but are genuinely well executed here.
 The location on St Leonard's Hill, south of the Royal Mile, is off the main drag, which adds to the feeling that you've found somewhere special.
 For more Edinburgh whisky recommendations, see our whisky bars guide when it's published.